arunpshankar/Python-Design-Patterns-for-AI/README.md

 ### Pull Model

-In the pull model, components request information from the mediator when they need it.
-The mediator does not actively send updates; instead, it waits for components to request the data.
+In the pull model, the components request information from the mediator when they need it.
+The mediator does not actively send updates; instead, it waits for the components to request the data.
+The components explicitly request the data or information from the mediator, and the mediator provides the data only when asked.

 **When to Use:**
 - **On-Demand Data Retrieval:** The pull model is suitable when components need data only occasionally or when it is critical to reduce unnecessary data traffic, such as in batch processing systems or analytics platforms where data is fetched on demand.